All Undergraduate Courses - College of Nursing

 NUR 366.
 Population Health I. 2 credits.
 SP

 NUR 366 Population-Based Health I focuses on nursing care of individuals, families, aggregates, communities, and populations.
 Principles and practices of public health are discussed.
 Emphasis is placed on assessing factors that influence the health of populations and the use of evidence-based practices in the delivery of health promotion and disease prevention interventions for diverse populations.
 The role of the nurse as advocate for social justice is explored.
-P: NUR 346; Instructor consent for non-nursing majors.
+P: NUR 346; CR: Nursing majors, IC for non-nursing majors.

 NUR 416.
 Care Management Concepts III.
 5 credits.
 FA